iyamliane/Linux-Assignment-1/README.md

 ## Uploading the Custom Arch Linux Image ##
 A custom image specifically refers to a pre-configured template which includes an operating system, applications, and settings.

-We will be adding a custom image to deploy the server with a pre-configured environment as DigitalOcean does not have a default image for Arch.
+You will be adding a custom image to deploy the server with a pre-configured environment as DigitalOcean does not have a default image for Arch.
 - Download the [Arch Linux](https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/) image by clicking the link: https://gitlab.archlinux.org/archlinux/arch-boxes/-/packages/

 - Click on 'images'